 |Freshman Year||Sophomore Year||Junior Year||Senior Year|

-- Identify interests, work values, skills and abilities through self-assessment and career assessments by utilizing My Next Move and WISCareers online and by visiting the following on-campus offices:
+- Identify interests, work values, skills and abilities by utilizing Focus 2 online and by visiting the Career and Professional Development Office, 0200 Ullsvik Hall.

-- Identify majors that relate to your abilities and interests, and then meet with faculty in that department or with an advisor in the ACES office to explore career possibilities.
+- Identify majors that relate to your abilities and interests, and then meet with faculty in that department or with a counselor in the CPDO to explore career possibilities.